 I don't think this post will be incredibly heavy on text.
 I feel like aquariums are one of those things that don't need to be explained when showing pictures - you can see what I was looking at from the picture!

 All over the museum we could see little reminders from Conan O'Brien's visit in February.
 I remember watching his segment on his visit to Korea back then, and it was fun to see little reminders of it while we walked through here.

 There was another tank with some larger Dory/Blue tangs that shows how big these fish can get.

 If you've seen Dinosaur and remember the line "Look at all the Alodars!" think of me saying "Look at all the Nemos/Dorys!" in the same way.

 The aquarium is set up much like Ikea; you follow a path from beginning to end and larger rooms have arrows to guide you through the space in the most optimal way.

 One section of the aquarium had various household objects turned into fish tanks.
-Michael and I thought it was rather ridiculous, but a lot of people loved it.
+M and I thought it was rather ridiculous, but a lot of people loved it.
 There were TVs, vending machines, fridges... tons of household items that had been re-purposed into fish tanks.
 We couldn't get any pictures because of the crowds of people.